sakshirautela/BookMyRides/README.md

-MakeMyRides
+#MakeMyRides#

 MakeMyRides is a ride-sharing API that allows users to create rides, add passengers, and manage vehicle details.
-The project provides endpoints to manage rides, passengers, and vehicles efficiently.
+It also integrates an MCP (Model Control Protocol) server for backend management and supports LLM (Large Language Model) interaction to enhance ride-sharing functionalities, such as intelligent matching, error handling suggestions, and automated responses.

 Features